Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Homemade pizza night (making pizza dough in the breadmaker)

 Slow cooker gammon with all the trimmings including airfryer roast potatoes, sage and onion stuffing, Yorkshires, onion gravy, airfryer parsnips and more.
 I’m really looking forward to this because we didn’t get around to having it last week.

 If you’re looking for meal planning inspiration then be sure to read my meal planning tips.
 Also, check out my meal planning with mince post.
-I’ve also got a post about making a roast chicken go further.
+I’ve also got a post about how to stretch a whole chicken.